FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 The major difference between this game and Batta Maki is that 3 sets of 3 cards are placed on the table instead of just 2 sets; however, players only choose to bet between the last two sets only.

-Another Batta Maki variant is closely related to this game.
+Another Batta Maki variant is closely related to this game: [Shoniban](/en/hanafuda/games/shoniban#shoniban-batta-maki-variant).

 ## Cards
 The same cards used in Tensho or Hon-bana are used: 45 cards of a hanafuda deck, with all 3 ![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x)Paulownia Chaffs removed.